par7133/XsltMaster/README.md

 # xsltmaster
-I would like to demonstrate how it is possible to load dynamically in data from multiple data source of type xml/xls in webpages.
+I would like to demonstrate how it is possible to dynamically load data from multiple data source of type xml/xls in webpages.
 This should permit us to automitize (or almost simplify) the update of portals and websites.